 - Lack of patient access to their protected health information;

-- Use or disclosure of more than the minimum necessary protected health information; and
+- Use or disclosure of more than the minimum necessary protected health information.

-The most common types of covered entities that have been required to take corrective action to achieve voluntary compliance are, in order of frequency:
+The most common types of covered entities that have been alleged to have committed violations are, in order of frequency: